Hypothetical answers to continuous queries over data streams: Background

 Constants and variables have one of two sorts: \emph{object} or \emph{temporal}.
 An \emph{object term} is either an object (constant) or an object variable.
 A \emph{time term} is either a natural number (called a \emph{time point} or \emph{temporal constant}), a time variable, or an expression of the form $T+\m{k}$ where $T$ is a time variable and $\m{k}$ is an integer.

 Predicates can take at most one temporal parameter, which we assume to be the last one (if present).
-A predicate with no temporal parameters is called \emph{rigid}, otherwise it is called \emph{temporal}.
+A predicate with no temporal parameter is called \emph{rigid}, otherwise it is called \emph{temporal}.
 An atom is an expression $P(t_1,\ldots,t_n)$ where $P$ is a predicate and each $t_i$ is a term of the expected sort.
+Without loss of generality, we assume that all predicates are temporal.
+Rigid predicates can be made temporal by adding a dummy temporal parameter that does not affect their semantics.
+In other words, we replace every instance of $P(t_1,\ldots,t_n)$ by $P'(t_1,\ldots,t_n,0)$.
+Thus, $P'(t_1,\ldots,t_n,0)$ holds iff $P(t_1,\ldots,t_n)$ holds -- and the values of $P'$ at time points other than $0$ will have no impact on the semantics.

-A rule has the form $\wedge_i\alpha_i\rightarrow\alpha$, where $\alpha$ and each $\alpha_i$ are rigid or temporal atoms.
+A rule has the form $\wedge_i\alpha_i\rightarrow\alpha$, where $\alpha$ and each $\alpha_i$ are temporal atoms.
 Atom $\alpha$ is called the \emph{head} of the rule, and $\wedge_i\alpha_i$ the \emph{body}.
 Rules are assumed to be \emph{safe}: each variable in the head must occur in the body.
 A \emph{program} is a set of rules.

-A predicate symbol that occurs in an atom in the head of a rule with non-empty body is called \emph{intensional} (IDB predicate).
-Predicates that are defined only through rules with empty body are called extensional (EDB predicates).
-An atom is extensional (EDB atom) or intensional (IDB atom) according to whether $P$ is extensional or intensional.
+If a predicate symbol occurs in an atom in the head of a rule with non-empty body, we call that predicate \emph{intensional}, or an IDB predicate.
+A predicate that is defined only through rules with empty body is called \emph{extensional}, or an EDB predicate.
+An atom is extensional/intensional (or EDB/IDB atom) according to whether its predicate symbol is extensional or intensional.

 A term, atom, rule, or program is \emph{ground} if it contains no variables.
 We write $\var\alpha$ for the set of variables occurring in an atom, and extend this function homomorphically to rules and sets.
-A \emph{fact} is a function-free ground atom; since Temporal Datalog does not allow function symbols except in temporal terms, every ground rigid atom is a fact.
+A \emph{fact} is a function-free ground atom.

 Rules are instantiated by means of \emph{substitutions}, which are functions mapping variables to terms of the expected sort.
 The \emph{support} of a substitution $\theta$ is the set $\supp\theta=\{X\mid\theta(X)\neq X\}$.
-We consider only substitutions with finite support, and write $\theta=\subst{X_1:=t_1,\ldots,X_n:=t_n}$ for the substition mapping each variable $X_i$ to the term $t_i$, and leaving all remaining variables unchanged.
-A substitution is \emph{ground} if every variable in its support is mapped to a constant.
+We consider only substitutions with finite support, and write $\theta=\subst{X_1:=t_1,\ldots,X_n:=t_n}$ for the substitution mapping each variable $X_i$ to the term $t_i$, and leaving all remaining variables unchanged. \begin{newtext}We call each expression $X_i:=t_i$ a \emph{binding}.\end{newtext} A substitution is \emph{ground} if every variable in its support is mapped to a constant.
 An \emph{instance} $r'=r\theta$ of a rule $r$ is obtained by simultaneously replacing every variable $X$ in $r$ by $\theta(X)$ and computing any additions of temporal constants.